Reclaiming Narratives: The Portrait

 Reclaiming the Portrait, Reclaiming Narratives Zine, is a photo zine curated by the students, which offers a snapshot of the fantastic artistic output and conversations that took place during these creative sessions.
 You can find this Zine in Libraries across the University Campus.

-This project was put together collaboratively with Marley Starskey Butler*, Kirsty Clarke, and MDS students Jennifer Escott, Aysha Kallay, Kexin Ma, Alexandra Spinu, and Pranathi Yannamani.
+This project was put together collaboratively with Marley Starskey Butler*, Kirsty Clarke, and CMH students Jennifer Escott, Aysha Kallay, Kexin Ma, Alexandra Spinu, and Pranathi Yannamani.

-We want to thank the MDS Equality, Diversity and Inclusion team who commissioned this project and all the MDS colleagues and students featured in it.
+We want to thank the CMH Equality, Diversity and Inclusion team who commissioned this project and all the CMH colleagues and students featured in it.

 *Marley Starskey Butler (b.1987) makes visual, audio, and written works.
-His work is about opposites, parallels, memory, love, loss, mortality, and the politics of belonging within self and in society.
-His concurrent practice as a Social Worker keeps him tied to the lives, stories, and experiences of the most vulnerable and complex members of society, whilst being a jigsaw piece in ensuring children in care have the best futures possible.
+Their work is about opposites, parallels, memory, love, loss, mortality, and the politics of belonging within self and in society.
+Their concurrent practice as a Social Worker keeps them tied to the lives, stories, and experiences of the most vulnerable and complex members of society, whilst being a jigsaw piece in ensuring children in care have the best futures possible.